 Determination of Salient Human Rights Issues

 Globally and on an ongoing basis, our Sustainable Development (SD) framework is implemented based on operation-specific factors and influences, including regional context, type of operation and social setting.
-Essential to this framework is the SD Risk Register process, which prioritizes risks that could have the potential for negative consequences to our business and our stakeholders as it relates to areas including health and safety, respect for human rights, the environment and community stability and economic impacts.
-Our SD Risk Register process is being updated in 2018.
-Updates will include more robust categorical definitions for risk evaluation and will more clearly incorporate human rights considerations beyond traditional security and human rights risks.
+Essential to this framework is the SD Risk Register process, which prioritizes risks that could have the potential for negative consequences to our business and our stakeholders as it relates to areas including health and safety, respect for human rights, the environment, and community stability and economic impacts.
+Our SD Risk Register process has been updated in 2018 and human rights considerations are integrated throughout the SD risk register category definitions to reflect the broader scope of potential impacts relevant to our business activities such as outlined in our dashboard.
+The updated SD risk register categories and definitions will assist sites in identifying, preventing and/or mitigating potential impacts to rights holders.
+When evaluating each of the SD risk categories, operations consider where they may be at risk of causing or contributing to adverse impacts to individuals rights.
 This reflects our efforts to further integrate respect for human rights into our existing sustainable development management systems.

 Sustainability Focus Areas identified through this process at the global level are reviewed annually by our SD Leadership Team and communicated to members of the board.
 They are described throughout our Annual Working Toward Sustainable Development Reports.